okyeron/shieldXL/BUILD.md

 [Video instructions](https://youtu.be/K84_22LJrQo)

-NOTE - the acrylic top panels in the standard kit ship with a paper backing to prevent damage.
-Remove the paper backing from both sides.

 ![standoffs](images/build/build-standoffs.jpg)

 ![attach pi](images/build/build-attach-pi.jpg)

 ![case](images/build/build-case.jpg)

+### Attach the top panel

+IMPORTANT - the acrylic top panels in the standard kit ship with a paper backing to prevent damage.
+PCB panels have an acrylic window insert - also with paper backing.
+Remove the paper backing from both sides.

+Use the remaining screws (3x 6mm long, and 1x 16mm long) to attach the top panel.
+Do not over-tighten screws.